zxh326/clash-exporter/README.md

         Warning: if collector destination enabled, will generate a large number of metrics, which may put a lot of pressure on Prometheus. (default true)
   -collectTracing
         enable collector tracing.
-        It must be the Clash premium version, and the profile.tracing must be enabled in the Clash configuration file. (default true)
+        It must be the Clash premium version, and the profile.tracing must be enabled in the Clash configuration file. (default false)
   -port int
         port to listen on (default 2112)
 ```